 Related: Retinal, choroidal microvascular lesions may be linked to severe COVID-19 infections

-Regarding Byooviz, the savings are estimated to reach more than $100 billion in the US over the next 5 years.
+The savings from biosimilars are estimated to reach more than $100 billion in the US over the next 5 years.

 Lead investigator Se Joon Woo, MD, PhD, a professor in the Department of Ophthalmology and director of the Medical Device Research and Development Center at Seoul National University College of Medicine and Seoul National University Bundang Hospital in South Korea, explained that wet AMD, although less common than dry AMD, accounts for 90% of AMD-related severe vision loss.